The best hotels in Bwindi

 Sanctuary Gorilla Forest Camp in the Buhoma Forest Interior is the real honeymoon option if budget allows.
 At $350-600/night you're inside the park boundary, and waking up to forest sounds before a gorilla trek is an experience that justifies the price.
 Book the forest-facing tent, not the garden-side units.

-Bwindi's best neighborhoods
+Bwindi's best hotel regions

 Bwindi has four main sectors: Buhoma, Ruhija, Rushaga, and Nkuringo.
 Start with Buhoma if it's your first time.
 It has the most infrastructure, the widest range of prices, and the UWA Buhoma Gate is right there.